-LIGHTS is a unique program which has been created by community leaders in partnership with Community Living Toronto to assist individuals with an intellectual disability and their family to envision and plan an alternative living arrangement outside the family home.
+What is LIGHTS?LIGHTS is a unique program which has been created by community leaders in partnership with Community Living Toronto to assist individuals with an intellectual disability and their family to envision and plan an alternative living arrangement outside the family home.
 LIGHTS offers support, guidance and an opportunity for individuals and families to meet other like-minded families and develop partnerships with them.

 Who is eligible to be involved?LIGHTS applicants must:

 - have an intellectual disability and be eligible for supports in the developmental services sector as assessed through Developmental Services Ontario -Toronto Region (DSOTR).
 Visit www.dsontario.ca for more information.

 - be at least 18 years of age.